davidthings/hdelk/docs/top.md

 - **Explore Layout Options** The [many many options](https://www.eclipse.org/elk/reference/options.html) ElkJS provides are completely unused.
 Luckily, the defaults are pretty good, but surely we can do better.
 - **Create a Style system** There is only one "style", any others are the "find the place in the code and change it" kind
 - **Make Proper Use of Labels** Labels are a first class Elk object, but they're not really used here.
+- **Add instructions for use with NodeJS** So far this is a browser focused effort.

 Please feel free to create Issues and Pull Requests.